Sapins porte-paroles

 Orange Days

 For the third consecutive year, Victime pas seule is participating in the Orange Days 2024, from 25 November (International Day for the Elimination of Violence against Women, supported by the UN) to 10 December (International Human Rights Day) with a campaign to raise awareness about violence (posters and flyers) in various cities across French-speaking Switzerland.
-This campaign is in collaboration with the NGOs Soroptimist and Zonta and invites people to “measure the health of their relationship” through the online violence scaler (available in over 30 languages).
+This campaign is in collaboration with the NGOs Soroptimist and Zonta and the municipalities, and invites people to “measure the health of their relationship” through the online violence scaler (available in over 30 languages).

 Fribourg, 25 November • Victime pas seule delivered an awareness-raising speech, invited by former National Councillor Thérèse Meyer-Kaelin (joined by representatives of Soroptimist and Zonta), in the Salle des Pas Perdus of the Grand Council.